 - Thermostats and home zoning

-- Indoor air quality products like air filters and air purification systems
+- Indoor air quality products such as air filters and air purification systems

 Some are HVAC-R techs, which means they also can take care of refrigeration.

-While HVAC can be physically challenging, it can also be extremely satisfying.
-As a technician you should be able to:
+While HVAC can be physically challenging, it can also be very satisfying.
+As a technician you’ll need to be able to:

-- Work in difficult settings, like tight or dirty spaces.
+- Work in difficult settings, such as small or dirty spaces.

 - Work in hot or cold areas because equipment is often outdoors.